Multi-Factor Authentication

 To enable multi-factor authentication with one-time password

-2. Go to your user page by selecting the link under your user menu.
+1. Go to your user page by selecting User Settings at the top right of the screen. screenshot: user settings menu item

-4. Scan the barcode using a one-time password authenticator app.
-You can also manually enter the secret code in your authenticator app.
-Just click on , and type the code into your authenticator.
+3. Scan the barcode using a one-time password authenticator app.
+You can also manually enter the secret code by clicking Can’t scan the barcode? and typing the code into your authenticator.
+Multi-factor barcode

 Multi-factor recovery code